anokha1/shorturl/README.md

 How I generated slug?
 I used SecureRandom method of rails that is simply used for random code generation and it fulfilled my requirement

-Download it from google drive or clone this repository
+Download it from google drive or clone this repository.
+How to Run:
+cd shorturl.
+bundle install
+rake db:create
+rake db:migrate
+rails s